ogatech4real/Smart-industrial-process-monitoring-system-using-Open-Source-Solutions/README.md

 ## 🤝 Acknowledgements

-This work was developed at Teesside University by M. Shahwaiz Afaqui and Adewale F. Ogabi under the School of Computing, Engineering and Information Sciences.
+Adewale F. Ogabi developed this work at Teesside University under the School of Computing, Engineering and Information Sciences.

 ## 📜 License